Peg Lynch: Ethel and Albert

-It was at KATE that Lynch first introduced the husband and wife characters of Ethel and Albert, born as a three-minute "filler" sketch in her woman's show.
+It was at KATE Radio that Lynch first introduced the husband and wife characters of Ethel and Albert, born as a three-minute "filler" sketch in her woman's show.
 The sketch was successful and adapted to sell products on the show.
 Lynch played Ethel and a station announcer played Albert.

-After four months at KATE, Lynch moved to WCHV in Charlottesville, Virginia, and then on to WTBO in Cumberland, Maryland in 1941, continuing to develop Ethel and Albert as she went, and expanding it at WTBO into a five-times-per-week, 15-minute evening feature.
+After four months at KATE, Lynch moved to WCHV in Charlottesville, Virginia, and then on to WTBO in Cumberland, Maryland, in 1941, continuing to develop Ethel and Albert as she went, expanding it at WTBO into a five-times-per-week, 15-minute evening feature.
 Willis Conover played Albert.

 In February 1944, Lynch moved to New York City.
 Within a month, she received an offer from NBC radio to air her show.
 Lynch refused because it would require her to give up the ownership rights of Ethel and Albert.
-Shortly after, she got an offer for a spot on Blue Network.
+Shortly after, she received an offer for a spot on Blue Network.
 On April 17, 1944, Ethel and Albert was reborn as a five-day-a-week, 15-minute show on national radio.
-Lynch got asked to play Ethel, which she initially refused to do.
-But after several actresses getting auditioned and none found suitable, Lynch got signed to play the role.
-Richard Widmark played the role of Albert for six months.
-He got replaced by Alan Bunce.
+Lynch was asked to play Ethel, which she initially refused to do; however, after several actresses were auditioned and none found suitable, Lynch was signed to play the role.
+Richard Widmark played the role of Albert for six months, followed by Alan Bunce.
 Bunce co-starred with Lynch for the next twenty years in both Ethel and Albert, and as their radio counterparts in The Couple Next Door.
 The partnership lasted until Bunce died in 1965.

-Ethel and Albert continued as a fifteen-minute show until 1949 when it expanded to a half-hour.
+Ethel and Albert continued as a fifteen-minute show until 1949, when it expanded to a half-hour.

 The show moved into commercial television in 1950 as a ten-minute segment on The Kate Smith Hour, and in April 1953 became a half-hour program on the NBC network.
 The show was well-received by both the public and the critics.
-Margaret Hamilton was a regular on the show, playing Albert's aunt.
+Margaret Hamilton was a friend of Lynch's and appeared regularly on the show, playing Albert's aunt.
+The show was well-received by both the public and the critics.
 Kay Gardella of the New York Daily News wrote that Ethel and Albert was "generally regarded as the top domestic comedy on TV.
 The warm, realistic portrayals and situations of this stanza reflect the personality of its creator.
 Peg is completely down to earth, and so are her scripts".
 Jack Gould of The New York Times, has given credit to the show and its creator-writer when he wrote, "the author of Ethel and Albert, of course, is Miss Lynch herself.
 She has lost none of her uncanny knack for catching the small situation in married life and developing it into a gem of quiet humor.
-The charm of Ethel and Albert is that they could be man and wife off the screen ."
+The charm of Ethel and Albert is that they could be man and wife off the screen."